 TGbn editor: Change the seventh paragraph as follows:

-There are three variants for the User Info field: Special User Info field (see 9.3.1.22.3 (Special User Info field), HE variant User Info field (see 9.3.1.22.4 (HE variant User Info field)), and EHT variant User Info field (see 9.3.1.22.5 (EHT variant User Info field)).
+[M#186] There are four variants for the User Info field: Special User Info field (see 9.3.1.22.3 (Special User Info field), HE variant User Info field (see 9.3.1.22.4 (HE variant User Info field)), EHT variant User Info field (see 9.3.1.22.5 (EHT variant User Info field)) and UHR variant User Info field (see 9.3.1.22.6 (UHR variant User Info field)).

 TGbn editor: Change the nineth paragraphs, Table 9-46a and the following NOTEs as follows:

-A User Info field that is addressed to a non-AP STA is either an HE variant or an EHT variant.
-The User Info field is an HE variant addressed to a non-AP EHT STA if B39 of the User Info field is set to 0 and B54 of the Common Info field is set to 1 in the Trigger frame; otherwise, it is an EHT variant.
+[M#186] A User Info field that is addressed to a non-AP STA is one of an HE variant, an EHT variant or a UHR variant.
+The User Info field is an HE variant addressed to a non-AP EHT or UHR STA if B39 of the User Info field is set to 0 and B54 of the Common Info field is set to 1 in the Trigger frame; otherwise, it is an EHT or UHR variant, depending on the PHY Version Identifier subfield in the Special User Info field.
+It is an EHT variant if the PHY Version Identifier subfield in the Special User Info field is set to 0, or a UHR variant if the PHY Version Identifier subfield in the Special User Info field is set to 1.
 B39 of an HE variant User Info field is reserved for a non-EHT HE STA.
-B39 is set to 0 for an HE variant User Info field by an EHT AP, and is the PS160 subfield for an EHT variant User Info field.
+B39 is set to 0 for an HE variant User Info field by an EHT or UHR AP, and is the PS160 subfield for an EHT or UHR variant User Info field.
 Table 9-46a (Valid combinations of B54 and B55 in the Common Info field, B39 in the User Info field, and solicited TB PPDU format) defines valid combinations of B54 and B55 in the Common Info field, B39 in the User Info field, the presence of the Special User Info field in the Trigger frame, the variant of a User Info field, and the corresponding TB PPDU type.

-Table 9-46a—Valid combinations of B54 and B55 in the Common Info field, B39 in the User Info field, and solicited TB PPDU format
+[M#186] Table 9-46a—Valid combinations of B54 and B55 in the Common Info field, B39 in the User Info field, and solicited TB PPDU format